Special Educational Needs Tribunals

 What decisions can the Tribunal reach?

 The Tribunal has prescribed powers under the Children and Families Act 2014 to make certain decisions in relation to appeals.
-The Tribunal can dismiss the appeal, order the local authority to carry out an assessment, or to make and maintain an EHC plan, or to maintain a plan with amendments.
+The Tribunal can dismiss the appeal, order the local authority to carry out an assessment, order the local authority to make and maintain an EHC plan or to maintain a plan with amendments.
 The Tribunal can also order the local authority to reconsider or correct a weakness in the plan, for example, where necessary information is missing.
 Local authorities have time limits within which to comply with decisions of the Tribunal

 What support is available for parents and carers to access the Tribunal?